-Despite having an entire summer to make signings, there's always a rush to ensure that a squad is in the best shape possible.
+Despite having an entire month to make signings, there's always a rush to ensure that a squad is in the best shape possible.

 For a player, it can be 24 hours of uncertainty, particularly those who are on the lookout for a new club.

-One player who has experienced the drama of deadline day is Sam Winnall, the Sheffield Wednesday striker making a loan switch to Derby on August 31, 2017.
+One player who has experienced the drama of deadline day is Sam Winnall.
+He made a loan switch from Sheffield Wednesday to Derby on August 31, 2017.

 "It's not great, I'll be totally honest," Winnall told the Sporting Life Sky Bet Championship Podcast.

 "It's not the greatest of situations, deadline day, especially when you're looking for a move.

 "You genuinely just find yourself standing there, looking at your phone, waiting for it to ring.
 You're trying to ring your agent, he's trying to ring you.
 It's just a crazy, whirlwind day.